gideon-monterosa/dotfiles/README.md

 - scroll reverser (cool would be wo any programm)
 - ensure my font is installed
-- setup my nvim config
-- predictive text still not fully disabled
 - default browser
 - configure dock items
-- 24h battery
+- battery %

-- how to handle dev envs with nix
+- how to handle dev envs with nix (for now im globaly installing)
+- idea: little tui application tp to teleport to configurable dirs with fzf